• Skip to primary navigation

 ★ Tips & FAQs ★

-There are so many other names for Mexican wedding cakes!
+What are other names for Mexican wedding cakes?

 For some reason these cookies go by a number of different names.
 I've heard people call them: Pecan Sandies, Butterballs, Snowball cookies, Polvorones, Russian Tea Cakes, Swedish Tea Cakes, Moldy Mice (kinda weird ha ha).
 How can one cookie have so many different names?!